eclipse-symphony/symphony/docs/symphony-book/campaign-management/campaign-scenarios.md

 ### Shifting the traffice

 You can adjust the traffic pattern by adjusting your ```ingress``` settings, for instance to send 10% of traffic to the new version.
-Then, based on validation results, you can gradually shift the traffic to the new version, or rollback to the original version if validation fails.
+Then, based on validation results, you can gradually shift the traffic to the new version, or roll back to the original version if validation fails.

 ### Automating canary deployment with a Campaign

 You can factor deployments, validations and ingress updates into a ```Campaign``` to automate the canary deployments.
 Conceptually, the Campaign contains the following stages:

-1. Add backend(v2) to your Solution object.
-This can be done as a stage using a ```patch``` provider that patches your existing Solution (to add a new component).
+1. Add ```backend(v2)``` to your Solution object.
+This can be done at a stage using a ```patch``` provider that patches your existing Solution (to add a new component).

 2. Patch your ingress configuration to shift a portion of traffic to the new version.
 The workflow jumps to stage 4 if all traffic has been shifted to the new version.
 Or it jumps to stage 5 if all traffic has been reverted to the original version.
 3. Using a ```http``` provider, you can run tests against the new version.
 Depending on the output, you can go back to stage 2 with a new percentage configuration to adjust the traffic pattern.